 Austin appears in the Employment Tribunal for appeals against statutory enforcement (prohibition and improvement) notices issued by the HSE and also on further appeal to the Administrative Court of the Queen’s Bench Division.

 Austin also represents corporations charged with Trade Mark infringements.

-Austin has a rounded experience of professional disciplinary work, in the General Dental Council, General Chiropractic Council, General Social Care Council and the United Kingdom Council for Psychotherapy.
+Austin has a rounded experience of professional disciplinary work, in the General Dental Council, Genral Optical Council, General Chiropractic Council, General Social Care Council and the United Kingdom Council for Psychotherapy.
 He sits as a legal advisor to the General Pharmaceutical Council.
 He advises Solicitors disciplined by the Solicitors Regulatory Authority and appears for solicitors in the Solicitors Disciplinary Tribunal.

 Austin both presents cases for the regulatory body and defends health care professionals in equal measure.

-Austin is instructed to represent health care professionals at inquests following deaths where there are performance based allegations and on occasion were a health care professional is called by a coroner to give evidence in a capacity other than that of an expert witness.
+Austin is instructed to represent health care professionals at inquests following deaths where there are performance based allegations and on occasions where a health care professional is called by a coroner to give evidence in a capacity other than that of an expert witness.

 He has a strong healthcare background having designed medicine and vaccine production facilities as a chartered biochemical engineer and a chartered scientist.